Monitors

 HTTP(s)

 An HTTP(s) request is sent to your website, Phare Uptime check the response status code and the presence of an optional keyword in the response body to determine if your website is online and working.
-Additionally, you can activate SSL certificate monitoring to get alerted when your SSL certificate is expired or misconfigured.
+SSL certificate monitoring is automatically activated for websites using HTTPS, which will alert you when a certificate is expired or misconfigured.

 TCP

-A TCP socket connection is established with your server, Phare Uptime sends a fixed string and waits for a response to determine if your server is online and working as expected.
+A TCP socket connection is established with your server to determine if it is online and working as expected.

 Interval